froomerce/spree_froomerce_fconnect/README.md

 # Installation

 spree_froomerce_fconnect is distributed as a gem, which is how it should be used in your application.

-    gem "spree_froomerce_fconnect"
+Follwoing steps are to be performed consecutively for this extension to work properly:

+    * Add following line to the Gemfile: `gem "spree_froomerce_fconnect"`
-Then run bundler to install the extenstion.
+    * Then run bundler to install the gem
+    * Run `rails g spree_froomerce_fconnect:install` to add and run required migrations.

+And you are ready to go!

 Copyright (c) 2012 Ali Naqi, released under the New BSD License